oscarrdy/breakout/README.md

 - **Model**: All models and their logic are located in the `models` folder.
 - **Controller**: Central game logic such as the game loop, and start/stop methods, can be found in `game.js`.

+The project is built with vanilla HTML, CSS, and JavaScript, and uses no dependencies.

 ## Power-Ups

 - **`<>`**: Increases the paddle's width.